Jason Crump

-Jason Philip Crump (born 6 August 1975) is a former international motorcycle speedway rider from Australia.
-He is a three-time Speedway World Champion, a World Cup winner and a former World Under-21 Champion.
+Jason Philip Crump (born 6 August 1975) is a former international motorcycle speedway rider from Australia (UK born).
+He is a three-time Speedway World Champion, and a World Cup winner.

-In a 21-year career in Speedway, Jason Crump finished with 7 World Championship titles to his name (4 individual including the U/21 title, and 3 teams), making him one of the most successful Australian motorcycle racers of all time (including road racing, speedway and motocross).
+In a 21-year career in Speedway, Crump finished with seven World Championship titles to his name (four individual, including the U/21 title, and three teams), making him one of the most successful Australian motorcycle racers of all time.
 He holds the all-time record for Grand Prix wins with 23.

 Family

 His father, Phil Crump, is an Australian from the country town of Mildura and was riding for the Newport Wasps when Jason was born in Bristol, England.
 Phil, a four time Australian Solo Champion (1975, 1979, 1984 and 1988) and 13 time Victorian State Champion, finished third in the world championship in 1976 at the Silesian Stadium in Katowice (Poland) when British star Peter Collins won the title, and as part of the Australian team had won the 1976 Speedway World Team Cup Final at the White City Stadium in London.
 The Crump family had a home in Bristol while Phil was racing in the British League.
 Jason's maternal grandfather Neil Street was a former speedway rider and former long time manager of the Australian speedway team.

-He and his wife have two children.
+Jason Cump and his wife have two children.